How to Legally Change Your Name in California: a Complete Guide (2024)

 How We Simplify the Name Change Process

 - Error-Free Document Preparation: One of the biggest challenges in the name change process is ensuring that all forms are filled out correctly.
-We have automation and specialists to prepare and review all your documents, eliminate and troubleshoot any errors that could lead to delays or unwarranted denials.
+We don’t claim to be perfect, but we have automation and specialists to prepare and review all your documents, eliminate and troubleshoot any errors that could lead to delays or unwarranted denials.

 - Support Through the Approval Hearing and Entire Process: EZ Name Change will give you copies of your filed court documents and links to monitor your name change case while it’s being processed.
 From the moment you decide to change your name until final updates are made to your records, we are with you every step of the way.
 Our customer service team is available to answer your questions and provide guidance whenever you need it.